Post-secondary transfer applications

 In the meantime, you might want to take part in one of our information events or campus tours, where you can get answers to all your questions about life at UBC.

 UBC evaluates your UBC application once it’s complete, which means we need to receive all your grades and other required information first.
-With more than 48,000 applications coming in from different school systems around the world, we receive all those grades and supporting documents at different times.
+With thousands of applications coming in from different school systems around the world, we receive all those grades and supporting documents at different times.

 We can’t evaluate everyone’s application at the same time, so we send out admissions decisions as we receive and review information.
 That’s what we mean by rolling admissions.